Its-Yayo/Ramskit/README.md

 # Ramskit
 Ramskit is a single ransomware tool to encrypt and decrypt data written in Python.
 Ramskit will automate shich file from a complete path the user wants to encrypt and decrypt.
-Pre-production beta project.
+Pre-production project.
 For more info and downloads, see [wiki](https://its-yayo.github.io/ramskit)

 ## Usage